bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+- is an object representation of the html elements of a webpage.
+It gives us an interface that with which we can interact with and manipulate the page, changing document structure, content, and styling.

 2. What is an event?
+-the way we users interact with the page.

 3. What is an event listener?
+-The tracking process and subsequent action taken

 4. Why would we convert a NodeList into an Array?
+-So that we would be able to use more of the array functions that wouldn't be available to a nodeList

 5. What is a component?
+- is made of several parts: HTML, CSS, or JavaScript brought together for reuse in a website or application.

 ### Git Set up